eclipse-tractusx/digital-product-pass/docs/arc42/Arc42.md

 **Scope & Context:** A top-level defines the application runtime environment where application artifacts are deployed and running in a remote Kubernetes cluster in Argo CD (Hotel Budapest - INT) through helm charts.
 The deployed components are: "materialpass-edc" which refers to the consumer connector and "battery passport consumer application" refers to the consumer frontend (UI) application.

-**Level 1:** this level defines a deep dive into each deployment artifact: materialpass-edc, consumer-backend and consumer-ui.
+**Level 1:** this level defines a deep dive into each deployment artifact: materialpass-edc, and digital-product-pass (consumer-ui and consumer-backend).
 In this layer, Kubernetes and helm resources are utilized using umbrella helm charts, consisting of some dependencies (container images) which are fetched from the GitHub registries.

 **Level 2:** A centralized source control repository where the source code and build artifacts are stored and version controlled.
 It also contains various git actions, for instance, the Build pipeline that publishes compiled applications onto the GitHub Container Packages Registry (GHCR) which is further accessed by the next level and other build actions that get triggered to verify the CatenaX quality gate requirements.